 During basketball and football season, Sam heads to Tiger Town and loses himself in a sea of orange.
 Sam's entourage includes a fierce long-haired Chihuahua named Pedro and a chihuahua named Wally.

 Susan is a country girl and the original Annie Oakely!
-She has been with Pleasantburg Veterinary Clinic, Inc. for 25 years.
-Susan is an experienced pet groomer and veterinary technician.
+She has been with Pleasantburg Veterinary Clinic for 25 years.
+Susan is an experienced pet groomer and team member.
 Susan is our "Mrs. Fix It," and when anything breaks, her resourcefulness is quite handy.
 She keeps us organized and on top of our game!

 Susan has five horses, four dogs, and a veritable clowder of cats running around her barn that she has rescued over the years.
 Susan has two sons, is a grandmother, and spends her time presiding over her local saddle club and keeping her better half, Marlin, out of trouble.